Moonstroke/cyano/README.md

 Golly is a renown Life-simulation software, and it uses a particular characterization of the evolution rules of the Game of Life.

-The rules of the game can be reduced to a more concise expression: a cell is born on the next generation if it has 2 or 3 alive neighbors, and it survives if it has 3 alive neighbors; otherwise it dies or stays dead.
+The rule of the game can be reduced to a more concise expression: a cell is born on the next generation if it has 2 or 3 alive neighbors, and it survives if it has 3 alive neighbors; otherwise it dies or stays dead.
 The *Golly* format represents the latter in a short fashion, which is a character string of the form `Bx/Sy`, where `x` is the concatenation of the different number of alive neighbors one dead cell needs to be born on the next generation, and `y` is the concatenation of the numbers of alive neighbors one alive cell needs to survive to the next generation.

-So Conway's rules can be expressed, in this format, as `B3/S23`.
+So Conway's rule can be expressed, in this format, as `B3/S23`.

 ##### Variants of the Game of Life